The Quest for the Best Indian Food

 - Then add the sliced onions and immediately add 1 ½ teaspoons of turmeric and salt (to taste)and fry well till they turn golden brown.

-- Then add the chopped garlic (4-5), ginger-garlic paste (1 tsp each), chopped green chillies and all the ground spices.
+- Then add the chopped garlic (4-5), ginger-garlic paste (1 tsp each), chopped green chilies and all the ground spices.
 After about 2 minutes add the whole spices and fry really well and the chicken curry masala and fry for about 1 min.

 - Now add the diced chicken and fry well.
 Then turn the heat to medium and add the chopped tomatoes and fry for 1 minute.